Fever of Unknown Origin

 - A common illness that does not have the usual symptoms

-- Illness, whose other symptoms appear later
+- Illness with other symptoms that may appear later

 - Person is unable to communicate about other symptoms such as an infant or someone in a coma

-- Genetic condition that causes periodic fevers—very rare
+- Genetic condition that causes periodic fevers—rare

 - Were you traveling abroad?